-Dr. Appelbaum is the Executive Director and President of SCCA.
+Dr. Appelbaum is the Executive Vice President and Deputy Director of Fred Hutch.
 His work centers on the biology and treatment of acute myeloid leukemia.

 I believe in treating others as I would want to be treated myself.